getsentry/docker-sentry/README.md

+# DEPRECATED

+The up-to-date contents of this repo now lives under [getsentry/sentry](https://github.com/getsentry/sentry/tree/master/docker) and the on-premise installation lives under [getsentry/onpremise](https://github.com/getsentry/onpremise).
+Any issues should be reported in these repositories.
+This one is for visibility into the older 9.1 release.

 # About this Repo [![Build Status][build-status-image]][build-status-url]

 This is the Git repo of the official Docker image for [sentry](https://registry.hub.docker.com/_/sentry/).
 See the